ritakahn is the

 I was born with the name 可涵 [pronounced kě hán].
-Until we immigrated to New Zealand when I was 9; when my parents gave me - Rita.
-Apparently “Foreigners”; as we say in Mandarin referring to any white person, have trouble pronouncing the real foreigner’s names.
+Until we immigrated to New Zealand when I was 9, when my parents gave me - Rita.
+Apparently “Foreigners”, as we say in Mandarin when referring to any white person, have trouble pronouncing our ‘strange, foreign’ names.
 So we make it easier by simply using an English name.
-Thus Rita was chosen for me.
-However, for a few freewheeling and Alphabet learning months; before we left for NZ, my 20 something year old English teacher thought Michelle was a suitable name.
-So my first English name was Michelle.....thank, whatever up there, we didn't keep it.
+And so, Rita was chosen for me.
+But for a few freewheeling and Alphabet learning months; before we left for NZ, my 20 something year old English teacher thought Michelle was a suitable name.
+Thank, whatever up there, it didn’t stick.

-So then I was just plain Rita from 9 years old to about 16 when I decided that I like my brith name better and added Kahn to Rita as both my first names.
-No one called me that till I reinvented or revisited myself when I moved to Sydney at 24.
-You can always tell the length of my friendships by what they call me.
+So then I was just plain Rita from age 9 to about 16 when I decided I like my birth name better and added Kahn to Rita as both my first names.
+No one called me that till I reinvented or revisited myself when I moved to Sydney at age 24.
+You can tell how long I’ve know someone by what they call me.